 Myth #8: Your Baby Will Definitely Be Huge

-Well, it is possible.
 Macrosomia, or fetal growth beyond a specific weight, may be more common for pregnant women with diabetes, as explained by the American Academy of Family Physicians (AAFP).
 However, the risk factors are higher (perhaps as high as 20 percent) for women whose gestational diabetes is undiagnosed and untreated, as also noted by the AAFP.
 So although getting a positive diagnosis for gestational diabetes may be scary, knowing you have the condition can help you head off potential complications such as macrosomia.
 Myth #9: It Will Cause Birth Defects

 gestational diabetes tends to occur later in pregnancy, after the baby has formed, according to the American Diabetes Association.
 Therefore, it does not appear to cause the birth defects sometimes associated with diabetic mothers.
 Myth #10: Developing Diabetes Is Inevitable

-The bad news: having gestational diabetes puts you at an increased risk for developing Type 2 diabetes later in life, according to the Mayo Clinic.
+gestational diabetes puts you at an increased risk for developing Type 2 diabetes later in life, according to the Mayo Clinic.
 The good news: by making lifestyle changes, you may help reduce your risk of getting diabetes later on, as further explained by the Mayo Clinic.
 Eating healthy foods and exercising regularly may help manage your risk.
 Myth #11: It's Your Fault

 Hey, moms-to-be get enough guilt dumped on them about how every action may affect their developing baby.
 Chances are, you're doing everything you can to make sure your baby growing up in a healthy manner.
 So even if your are diagnosed with gestational diabetes, remember that you can (and likely will) still give birth to a happy, healthy baby.